MLivanos/WorldWrap/README.md

 * After the multiplayer update, I do not have new features planned.
 Let me know if there is any functionality you would like to see!
+* I'll be working on making some tutortial videos for making both single and multiplayer games.
+Hopefully this will be helpful if you'd like to use the system in your own projects!
+* I'm also going to be making some games using the software to hopefully give people some inspiration.

 ## Support